revbayes/revbayes.github.io/tutorials/relative_time_constraints/index.md

 --
 {:.section}

-In this step, we compute the means and variances of the posterior distributions of branch lengths using the 30000 trees obtained in the previous step.
+In this step, we compute the means and variances of the posterior distributions of branch lengths using the 30000 trees obtained in step 1a.
 Please have a look at the script file `scripts/1b_summarize_branch_lengths.rev`.

-First, we specify the name of the file containing the trees, and the amount of thinning we apply:
+First, we specify the name of the file containing the trees, and the amount of thinning we apply (`thinning = 5` means that we take every fifth tree):

 ```
-# File including trees obtained in step 1.
+# File including trees obtained in step 1a.
 tree_file="alignment.fasta.trees"
 # Only use every nth tree to calculate the posterior means and variances.
 thinning = 5